Zywave/booster/src/_areas/design-system/components/tables.md

 ### Basic table

+A﻿ basic table should be used to show the user data that is not actionable, searchable, or sortable.
+A﻿ basic table must contain the following:

+* **Column headers**: The title for data within each row
+* **Content rows**: The containers for cell data

 ![Example of a table with a results counter. ](/images/table-basictable.svg "Example of a table with a results counter. ")

 ### Banded table